daveshanley/quobix.com/content/articles/asyncapi-pubsub-using-golang/index.md

 ### 2.2 Handling published requests/events

-Next, we implement the '**HandleServiceRequest**' method.
-This method should act as a delegator, deciding where to send each request based on the '**Request**' property of the '**model.Request**' pointer.
+Next, we implement the `HandleServiceRequest` method.
+This method should act as a delegator, deciding where to send each request based on the `Request` property of the `model.Request` pointer.

 {{< highlight go >}}
 // HandleServiceRequest will handle icoming requests from event bus on our service channel.